-- lack of experience in managing projects.
-When you’re inexperienced you might think that this is only paperwork.
-They say “the longer you are in business, the better your contracts will become”.
-You might believe that every project you take is going to be amazing and only rely on clients’ verbal promises.
+- Lack of experience in managing projects.
+When you’re inexperienced, you might think this is only paperwork.
+They say, “The longer you are in business, the better your contracts will become.”
+You might believe every project will be unique and rely only on clients’ verbal promises.

 - the client is somebody you’ve already done business with;

 - the project seems pretty straightforward, or you underestimate the potential risks.

 When you meet with the client, grab a pen and paper or create a document and write down as many things as possible in detail.
 After you agree, sign the document and attach it to the project.
 Agreements usually happen after a few meetings.
 For example, you’ll need to evaluate all tasks first to make an accurate budget estimation.

 Step 2 – Project planning

 After discovering exactly what the client wants, it’s time to create a list of tasks, group them by purpose, and assign the responsible person for each activity.
 The trickiest part is ‘negotiating’ a time frame and writing down how long each task will take.
 And this is probably the most challenging part of project management (or “the most controversial”).
 Why?
 Because it can cause the biggest headaches for those involved.